Work From Home Ergonomics: The Do’s and Don’ts

 Do’s for a Productive Home Workspace

-Now that we understand the challenges of working from home let’s go over some intuitive ways to be productive while staying healthy.
+Now that we understand the challenges of working from home, let’s go over some intuitive ways to be productive while staying healthy.
 Remember, just because it's home doesn't mean it can't be professional.
 Here's what you should do to have an ergonomic, productive workspace.

-Treat Your Workspace Like an Office
+Your Workspace is Your Office

 The first step to improving your WFH ergonomics is to invest in the right equipment, such as an adjustable desk, chair, a separate keyboard and mouse tray, a monitor stand, and a footrest.
-These items help you adjust your workstation to suit your body size, shape, and preferences and avoid strain on your muscles, joints, and eyes.

 Here is a curated list of the best height-adjustable desks.
 Likewise, I have reviewed the best ergonomic office chairs available in the market and all the essential WFH accessories to help you with your purchase.

-Maintain Proper Posture and Adjust Your Setup Accordingly
+Maintain Proper Posture

 Take Frequent Breaks

-Stretch Your Muscles and Do Light Exercises
+Do Light Exercises

 Optimise Your Workplace for Calls

-If you have to attend video calls or meetings, make sure your workplace is all-time-ready.
+If you have to attend video calls or meetings, make sure your workplace is always ready.
 This means having a good internet connection, a decent webcam and microphone, and a professional or neutral background.
-Use the features available to you on Zoom, such as virtual backgrounds, touch-up appearance, or mute audio and video, to enhance your online presence and avoid distractions.

 Work From Home Ergonomics: The Don’ts